booniepepper/codewars-solutions/README.md

 # hiljusti's codewars-solutions

-Code wars, code golf, general hacking and mayhem.
+Solutions for problems on codewars.com.
+May contain code golf, experimental hacking, and general mayhem.

+May also contain some hidden gems here and there?

-** !!!
-Don't cheat yourself !!! ** I trust you to make good decisions.
+**Don't cheat yourself!**  I trust you to make good decisions.
+The learning is in the doing!

-May contain some hidden gems here and there, but the learning is usually in the doing.
+# me

 Here I am: https://www.codewars.com/users/hiljusti